The world of SaaS is extremely crowded, so you need a) a competitive edge and b) good marketing.

 In fact, link building is essential for search engines to boost you higher on results pages, offering you more visibility.

-- You place links pointing to your website on other high-ranking, reputable websites.
+You place links pointing to your website on other high-ranking, reputable websites.
+This increases visibility, so you reach new audiences, thus increasing your monthly visitors.

-- If your content writing is good and your products are high-quality, you get more purchases and recommendations.
+If your content writing is good and your products are high-quality, you get more purchases and recommendations.
+This referral traffic will help you rank better in search engines.

-- As your ranking increases, you get more organic traffic.
+As your ranking increases, you get more organic traffic.
+That organic, relevant traffic increases your domain authority, which gives your sales another boost.

 And so on, in a perpetual spiral of views-organic traffic-sales.